Beata Kitsikis: Beata brings People's China to Greece

 In 1955, Nicolas Kitsikis had talks with representatives of Beijing in Stockholm.
 The Chinese asked him to put up a Greek-Chinese Association in Athens at a time when only Taiwan was recognized by the Greek Government as representing China.
 Nicolas Kitsikis answered he would ask his wife Beata to do the job.
-At that time China was totally unknown to the Greek people.
+At that time China was generally unknown to the Greek people.
 Beata immediately organized what was considered the greatest success of Chinese presence in the whole of Europe at the time.
 Since then, she travelled regularly to China where she became closely acquainted with Chinese leaders Mao Zedong, Zhou Enlai and Deng Xiaoping.

 At the outburst of the Greek Colonels Coup of April 21, 1967, she flew to Switzerland with a false Swiss passport and then to Paris.
 After the fall of the junta in 1974, she came back to Greece.
 Her husband died in 1978, and she died on 7 February 1986, after a long-life struggle with tuberculosis contracted in 1940, when serving as a nurse in military hospitals.
 She was honored by the Communist Party of Greece.